 - Simultaneous submissions are accepted, but please notify us promptly by email if your manuscript is accepted elsewhere.

-- We hope to announce the winning manuscript(s) on or before April 15, 2017; manuscripts will be published in 2017.
+- We hope to announce the winning manuscript(s) on or before March 15, 2018; manuscripts will be published in summer of 2018.

 - Manuscripts will not be returned.
 E-mailed submission is preferred, but you may send via regular mail.

-- If sending by e-mail, please send TWO documents in Microsoft Word format (.doc or .docx file); you must include the words “Rane Arroyo Chapbook” in the subject line of your e-mail.
+- If sending by e-mail, please send TWO documents in Microsoft Word format (.doc or .docx file); please include the words “Rane Arroyo Chapbook” in the subject line of your e-mail.